ceramicstudio/idx-docs/docs/guides/cli.md

 ## Bootstrap Ceramic for IDX

-The IDX library relies on some Ceramic documents used as schemas and definitions from the IDX specifications to be accessible on the Ceramic network.
+The IDX library relies on some Ceramic streams used as schemas and definitions from the IDX specifications to be accessible on the Ceramic network.

-When using the main Ceramic network and public testnets it is likely these documents would already be present, but for private test networks and local nodes, you may have to ensure these documents are created before using IDX.
+When using the main Ceramic network and public testnets it is likely these streams would already be present, but for private test networks and local nodes, you may have to ensure these streams are created before using IDX.

-In order to bootstrap a Ceramic network with the necessary IDX documents, simply run the `bootstrap` command:
+In order to bootstrap a Ceramic network with the necessary IDX streams, simply run the `bootstrap` command:

 ```sh
 idx bootstrap